+Module title Personal Development Plan 3

+Summary Information

+Module Code QXU5111

+Class Hours/Credit(CN/UK) 56 hours/3.5 credits/15 credits

+Responsible Institution QMUL

+Opening Semester Fall & Spring

+Teaching Profile 28 hours of lectures, 28 hours of seminars

+Course Type Technical

+Textbook and References

+Textbook

+References/Articles

-Module Title Personal Development Plan 3 Summary Information Module Code QXU5111 Class Hours/Credit(CN/UK) 56 hours/3.5 credits/15 credits Responsible Institution QMUL Opening Semester Fall & Spring Teaching Profile 28 hours of lectures, 28 hours of seminars Course Type Technical Textbooks and References Cottrell, S. (2010) Skills for success: personal Textbooks development planning and employability.
-New York; Palgrave Macmillan Cottrell, S. (2008) The study skills handbook.
-New York; Palgrave Macmillan Hepworth, A. (2013) How to study at university and college: using personal development planning and how to prepare for employment.
-Lancashire; Universe of Learning Smale, B and Fowlie, J. (2009) How to succeed at university: an essential guide to academic skills and personal development.
-London; Sage.
-References/Articles Course Description The Personal Development Plan (PDP) modules provide a structured and supported process undertaken by individual students to reflect upon their own learning, performance and/or achievement and to plan for their personal, educational and career development.
+Course Description The Personal Development Plan (PDP) modules provide a structured and supported process undertaken by individual students to reflect upon their own learning, performance and/or achievement and to plan for their personal, educational and career development.
 The emphasis of the PDP programme, which is designed specifically for the Joint Programme (JP) is compulsory for all JP students, is to enable them to improve their general skills for study and career management, and to relate their learning to a wider context.
 In addition to the academic subject content, the JP in Materials Science and Engineering at NPU will develop students as independent learners and lay a solid foundation for their subsequent professional development.
 Academic and professional development includes knowledge, understanding and skills, each of which underpins a set of activities.
 These are tailored to the JP and developed in conjunction with lecturers delivering the programme's academic content.
-The underlying knowledge, understanding and skills include: Academic skills and techniques; Communication
+The underlying knowledge, understanding and skills include: Academic skills and techniques; Communication and interpersonal skills; Responsibility, leadership and

-and interpersonal skills; Responsibility, leadership and management skills; Academic and professional conduct.
+Course Arrangement management skills; Academic and professional conduct.

-Course Arrangement (Chapters/hours)
+(Chapters/hours)

+1.

+2.

+3.

+4.

+5.

+6.

+7.

+8.

+9.

+10.

+11.

-Experimental & Practical Section N/A
+Experimental & Practical N/A

+Section

 Hours Contents

 Learning Outcomes

-Public speaking and presentation skills, including use of presentation tools, such as Microsoft Powerpoint or others, to research and present on a range of current topics.
-Production of video on a range of topics, providing students with the opportunity to be creative and precise in the key messages they wish to convey.
-Critical thinking, especially in reading and writing, and production of evidenced judgements.
-Interpretation and evaluation of data from various sources for use in specific academic tasks.
-Use of oral, written and electronic methods for the communication for subject specific information Effective team-working with fellow students
+Public speaking and presentation skills, including use of

+presentation tools, such as Microsoft Powerpoint or

+others, to research and present on a range of current

+topics.
+Production of video on a range of topics,

+providing students with the opportunity to be creative

+and precise in the key messages they wish to convey.

+Critical thinking, especially in reading and writing, and

+production of evidenced judgements.

+Interpretation and evaluation of data from various

+sources for use in specific academic tasks.

+Use of oral, written and electronic methods for the

+communication for subject specific information

+Effective team-working with fellow students

-Other Information
+Other Information Encoure count working with tenow students

+-

 Assessment Profile

 Grading Policy

 Coursework 60% coursework - project

 Practical experiments 40% oral presentation

+Examination (written)

 Examination (written)